Six ways to develop a marketplace website

 - Code a marketplace from scratch

-- Developing on top of open-source marketplace software
+- Develop a marketplace on top of open-source marketplace software

-- Using a website builder with marketplace plugins, themes, or extensions.
+- Use a website builder with marketplace plugins, themes, or extensions.

-- Building with a no-code marketplace SaaS tool
+- Build with a no-code marketplace SaaS tool

-- Developing on top of an API-based marketplace SaaS tool
+- Develop a marketplace on top of an API-based marketplace SaaS tool

-- What is the right approach for creating your online marketplace?
+- What is the right marketplace development approach?

 Successful online marketplace platforms are about much more than marketplace technology.
-In fact, when you’re starting a marketplace business, we recommend focusing more on developing the business-side rather than your platform itself.
+In fact, when you’re planning to create a marketplace, we recommend focusing more on developing the business side rather than your platform itself.

 However, building the actual marketplace website will be on the agenda sooner or later.
 That means you’ll need an actual marketplace platform with the necessary two-sided features and functionality that allows your site to work for your business idea.